k8thegrr8/k8thegrr8/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on earning an Associate in Applied Science in Web/UX from Wake Technical Community College (anticipated May 2026).
+- 🎓 I graduated from Wake Tech Community College with an Associate in Applied Science in Advertising and Graphic Design in May 2025.
-- 🎓 I graduated from Wake Tech with an Associate in Applied Science in Advertising and Graphic Design this past spring.
+- 💻 Check out my portfolio here https://katekelly.website/
 - 😄 Pronouns: she/her
-- In my free time, I can be found loving on my zoo of pets, exploring nature through hiking, losing myself in a good book, or listening to a "relaxing" murder podcast.
+- 🛋️ In my free time, I can be found loving on my pets, exploring nature through hiking, losing myself in a good book, knitting a new project, or listening to a "relaxing" murder podcast.
-- ⚡ Fun fact: I have two Great Pyrenees, Oliver and Winnie, two cats, Miso and Bento, and a Giant African Bullfrog (aka pixie frog) named David.
+- ⚡ Fun fact: I have two Great Pyrenees, Oliver and Winnie, and a Giant African Bullfrog (aka pixie frog) named David.